imim/Get_clean_data_project/README.md

 *  In order to accomplish "Creates a second, independent tidy data set with the average of each variable":
    * Executing "aggregate" by subject and activity and mean as FUN
-   * Renaming the mean columns with the prefix "mean_"
+   * Renaming the mean columns with the prefix "avg"
    * Saving the final tidy dataset in order to submit the course project